jason777999/android_roadmap/README.md

 Based on the [Developer Roadmap](https://github.com/kamranahmedse/developer-roadmap) that helps web developers with a path of what to learn on this extensive area, we developed the Android Developer Roadmap with the same goal.

-We hope that with this roadmap new developers will find it easier to start building beautiful applications.
+We hope that with this roadmap new developers will find it easier to start building beautiful android applications.

 ## How to read